rmkelley/rmkelley.github.io/final.md

 This product uses the Census Bureau Data API but is not endorsed or certified by the Census Bureau.

 For my final project I attemtped to recreate the [QGIS Direction Model](lab1SQL.md) from the first two labs, except this time in RStudio.
+Where in the original labs i used model builder(including SQL code) and point-and-click functions in QGIS, this time I used exclusivly R code.
+Something I am particularly proud of (and made my life significantly more difficult) was that I even downloaded the datafiles using R. I have used R before, so many of its basic functions are already familiar to me.

 To download my RStudio code, click [here](Final.R)